Your company is already operating in Germany and you would now like to export worldwide?

 Application Segments

-The automotive industry is the leading client sector for industrial robots in Germany.
+The automotive industry is still the leading client sector for industrial robots in Germany.
 According to the VDMA, the automotive industry – and its suppliers – are investing in electric and hybrid drive technologies that insist upon new production processes and equipment, particularly in battery production.
-The second largest client industry is the electrical and electronics sector.
+The second-largest client industry is the electrical and electronics sector.
 Beyond big industry, many SMEs are now looking at industrial robot implementation as a solution to increase production system flexibility.

-Top Service Robotics Application Areas 2023
+Top Service Robots Application Areas 2024

 Mobile Robots – Transportation and Logistics